Arbitrage trading in forex explained

 Arbitrage trading works due to inherent inefficiencies in the financial markets.
 Supply and demand are the primary driving factors behind the markets, and a change in either of them can affect an asset’s price.

 Arbitrage traders seek to exploit momentary glitches in the financial markets.
 They aim to spot the differences in price that can occur when there are discrepancies in the levels of supply and demand across exchanges.
-As a result, a trader could realise a quick and low-risk profit.
+As a result, a trader could realize a quick and low-risk profit.

 Traders can use an automated trading system to their advantage as part of an arbitrage trading strategy.
 Automated trading systems rely on algorithms to spot price discrepancies and, as a result, they enable a trader to jump on an exploit in the markets before it becomes common knowledge and the markets adjust.